MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 Connect to `https://login.microsoftonline.com` and use the same credentials.
 Make sure the login is successful.
 You can check the user role by going to **Microsoft Entra ID** -&gt; **Users and Groups** -&gt; **All Users**.

-Select your user account, then "Directory Role" in the resulting menu.
-Verify that the selected role is "Application Administrator".
+Select your user account, then **Directory Role** in the resulting menu.
+Verify that the selected role is **Application Administrator**.
 If you are unable to access any of the pages along these steps, you do not have the required role.

 ## Next steps
 [Understand Microsoft Entra application proxy connectors](application-proxy-connectors.md)